Okieriete Onaodowan: Career

 Onaodowan had roles in Rocky the Musical and Cyrano de Bergerac on Broadway and was in the ensemble of the first national tour of American Idiot.
 He had the leading role in Young Jean Lee's 2009 play, The Shipment, and played the title role in J.C.
 Lee's Luce.

 By 2015, Onaodowan was an experienced stage actor.
 He also had several screen credits, including Lou in the feature film Thanks for Sharing and roles in the TV series Gravity and Blue Bloods.
-He originated the roles of James Madison and Hercules Mulligan in the musical Hamilton on Broadway.
+He originated the roles of James Madison and Hercules Mulligan in the musical Hamilton both Off Broadway at the Public Theater and subsequently on Broadway.
 He won a Grammy Award as part of the cast album of Hamilton.

-On July 11, 2017, he took on the role of Pierre in the musical Natasha, Pierre, and the Great Comet of 1812, replacing the outgoing Josh Groban.
+On July 11, 2017, he took on the role of Pierre in the musical Natasha, Pierre, and the Great Comet of 1812, replacing the outgoing Josh Groban and Dave Malloy.
 He took his final bow in this musical on August 13, 2017.

 In 2018, he began playing the role of firefighter Dean Miller in the Grey's Anatomy spin-off Station 19.
 On November 11, 2021, he exited the series, and his character was killed off onscreen.
 Deadline reported that Onaodowan had asked to leave in order to pursue other opportunities.

-In 2023, he will join Jessica Chastain in a revival of A Doll's House, directed by Jamie Lloyd and adapted by Amy Herzog.
-The play is a strict 16 week production that ends in June 2023.
+In 2023, he made his return to Broadway as Nills Krogstead in Jamie Lloyd’s revival of A Doll's House.
+In February 2024, he played Buddy Bolden in the Encores! production of Jelly's Last Jam.